kjmehta01/dbk-playlists-page/readme.md

-# Spotify-Themed DBK Page
+# The Playlist Project

-Fun little static web page for The Diamondback to share some spotify playlists.
+Fun little web page for The Diamondback to share some playlists and data.